martinrybak/mainstream/README.md

 ## Solution

-The `Mainstream` widget uses the underlying `StreamBuilderBase` used by `StreamBuilder` to expose additional `onData`/`onError`/`onDone` callbacks.
+The `Mainstream` widget uses the same underlying `StreamBuilderBase` used by `StreamBuilder` but also exposes additional `onData`/`onError`/`onDone` callbacks.
 It also uses builder callbacks to provide mutually exclusive `busy/data/error` widget states.

 ```
 class Home extends StatelessWidget {